use-ink/ink-docs/docs/basics/metadata.md

 In this document we will focus on the ink!
 ABI.

 The ABI starts with the version number of the ink! metadata.
+In our example below we are using the ink! version 3 metadata, denoted by the `V3` key.

 :::note
 The version of the ABI is distinct from any concept of Rust's crate versioning.